R Replio

 the same at all three

-The same miss, in two cities, at three stores.
+The same miss, across all three Dallas stores.

 Google clusters what guests write about most.
-Your three stores run three different formats, a mall food court, a free-standing drive-thru, and a second mall unit, so the surface complaints differ by store.
-But underneath them, one theme repeats at every single one: order accuracy and portion consistency.
+Your three stores run three different formats, a high-volume flagship FSU, a newer FSU still climbing, and a non-traditional unit inside Texas Health Presbyterian, so the surface complaints differ by store.
+But underneath them, one theme repeats at every single one: order accuracy and completeness.
 Not speed.
 Not attitude.
 The handoff itself.

 StoreFormatRatingReviewsRecurring miss

 The verbatims are operational, not culinary.
-At NorthPark a guest ordered two chicken strips and got "two nugget-sized strips," and called the location "something different every time."
-At Garland Road a guest ordered American cheese, got pepper jack, sent it back, and the remake came out the same.
-At Central Mall a guest got bad lettuce, no dressing, and an 8-count instead of the 12 they ordered.
+At White Rock a guest ordered the deluxe with American cheese, got pepper jack, sent it back, and the remake came out the same way.
+At Highland Meadows a guest wrote that "if I said no cheese, there would be cheese," every visit, and another got a sausage bowl "not even half full" with cold hash browns.
+At the Texas Health Presbyterian unit the recurring note is staff "always missing something," from shorted drinks to soggy fries.
 None of this is the food.
-It is build accuracy and portion discipline at the handoff, the most coachable problem in QSR, repeating across markets that share nothing operationally.
+It is build accuracy and completeness at the handoff, the most coachable problem in QSR, repeating across three units that share no shift.
 Only a guest-side view sees that pattern, and right now that view reaches no huddle.

 Why this is the high-leverage move